Notes to Consolidated Financial Statements

 - Note 3: Segmented Information

 BCE is incorporated and domiciled in Canada.
-BCE’s head office is located at 1, Carrefour Alexander-Graham Bell, Verdun, Québec, Canada.
+BCE’s head office is located at 1, Carrefour Alexander Graham-Bell, Building A, 8th floor, Verdun, Québec, Canada.
 BCE is a communications and media company providing wireline, wireless, Internet and television (TV) services to residential, business and wholesale customers in Canada.
-Our Bell Media segment provides specialty TV, digital media, conventional TV and radio broadcasting entertainment services to customers across Canada.
-The consolidated financial statements (financial statements) were approved by BCE’s board of directors on March 8, 2012.
+Our Bell Media segment provides specialty TV, digital media, conventional TV and radio broadcasting services to customers across Canada.
+The consolidated financial statements (financial statements) were approved by BCE’s board of directors on March 7, 2013.

 All amounts are in millions of Canadian dollars, except where noted.

 The financial statements are presented in Canadian dollars, the company’s functional currency.

 We consolidate the financial statements of all our subsidiaries.
 Subsidiaries are entities we control, where control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.

 The results of subsidiaries acquired or sold during the year are consolidated from the date of acquisition and up to the date of disposal.
 Where necessary, adjustments are made to the financial statements of subsidiaries to conform their accounting policies with ours.
 All intercompany transactions, balances, income and expenses are eliminated on consolidation.

 Changes in BCE’s ownership interest in a subsidiary that do not result in a loss of control are accounted for as equity transactions, with no effect on net earnings or on other comprehensive income.

 At December 31, 2012, BCE owned 44.1% of Bell Aliant, with the remaining 55.9% publicly held.
 BCE has the right to appoint a majority of the board of directors of Bell Aliant and, therefore, controls Bell Aliant.